helsonxiao/exercises/README.md

-# exercises
+# Hello,world

-I'll push all my codes of exercises here.
+All of my exercise codes will be pushed here.

+### Try to use markdown